Boa (genus)

 Boa is a genus of boas found in Mexico, the Caribbean, and Central and South America.
-Five extant species, and one extinct, are currently recognized.
+Six extant species, and one extinct, are currently recognized.

 Etymology

 The Online Etymology Dictionary says that the word comes from the "late 14c., "large snake", from Latin boa, type of large serpent mentioned in Pliny's "Natural History;" origin unknown (in medieval folk etymology the name was associated with Greek bous "ox")."

 There might be a connection to the Albanian word bollë, from proto-Albanian *bālwā, meaning any of various nonvenomous snakes of the families Colubridae family, Boidae family or a kuçedër's early form.